pengfeeei/cci/readme.txt

 ###Installation###
-Please compile cpp codes of CCI by GNU c++, to do this just run the shells
+Please compile cpp codes of CCI by GNU c++, to do this just run shells

    bash makefile.sh